mrstone14/voron/docs/overrides.md

 For example, **pay special attention to axis limits** in the `[stepper_...]` sections, run current, etc. Verify thermistor types in `[extruder]` and `[heated_bed]` sections.
 If using a multi-MCU configuration, you'll need to override any section where pins are connected to the secondary or toolhead boards to specify it.
 Finally, use overrides if you want to change motor direction or add a pull-up/down (using `!`, `^`, and `~`).

-Additionally, if you want to add a new macro to Klippain or even replace an existing one to adapt it to your use case, you can do it the same way!
+Additionally, if you want to add a new macro to voronCFG or even replace an existing one to adapt it to your use case, you can do it the same way!

 ## How to write an override

-The following examples should help you add all the overrides you need to customize Klippain and make it work correctly with your printer!
+The following examples should help you add all the overrides you need to customize voronCFG and make it work correctly with your printer!

 Let's say you want to change the motor current for the X-axis.
 You'll need to override the `[tmc2209 stepper_x]` section because that's where the current is defined.
 To do this, simply add the following to your `overrides.cfg` file:
 ```